objectlab/ObjectlabPartyVisualization/bar/README.md

 ### Fixed Screen Size and Other Settings

 To keep things as simple I decided to implement this with a fixed screen size.
 Our A/V guys provided screens with 1900x1060 resolution so that is what I used.
-Looking at the source code you will notice several variables being set at the top:
+Looking at the source code you will notice several variables being set at the top, `vizWidth` and `vizHeight` are used to set the dimensions of the visualization.

+Looking at `margin`, `width` and `height`, note that I am using Mike Bostock's [margin convention](http://bl.ocks.org/mbostock/3019563).

+Others worth metioning are `radius` which setts the people-bubble radious and `radiusBig`which is the bubble radious when people first arrive on the sreen.
+After a little while the bubble animates to get reduced the `radius`.

+The rest of these should be quite self explanatory.

 ```javascript
 // CONFIGS